(An) information – is there an article?

 The media seem to have been plagued with expressions like “the criteria is” lately.
 Unfortunately, such expressions are incorrect because (...)

 A small but necessary interruption: This website does not contain any ads and is completely dependent on the support of its readers.
-If you enjoy reading articles here, please, consider helping by buying my ebooks and prints.
+If you enjoy reading articles here, please, consider helping by using my web app for English learners.

 ‘In formal context’ vs. ‘in a formal context’ in English